jonessarae/process_maxquant/README.md

 pip install numpy pandas natsort
 </pre>

-The versions used to create the python script are listed in the file *versions.txt*.
+For reference, the versions used to create the python script are listed in the file *versions.txt*.

 ## How to run the program